-Bradbury H. Anderson, 66 Director since August 2011

-Vice Chairman and Chief Executive Officer - Best Buy Co., Inc. (multinational retailer of technology and entertainment products and services) from 2002 to 2009; President and Chief Operating Officer of Best Buy from 1991 to 2002.

-Director of Best Buy Co., Inc. since June 2013 (retiring June 2016).

-Director of General Mills, Inc. since 2007.
+Director Qualifications Bradbury H. Anderson, 66 Director since August 2011 Vice Chairman and Chief Executive Officer - Best Buy Co., Inc. (multinational retailer of technology and entertainment products and services) from 2002 to 2009; President and Chief Operating Officer of Best Buy from 1991 to 2002.
+Mr. Anderson served in the positions of chief executive officer and chief operating officer of a large public retail company for several years, during a customer segmentation transformation, which provided him with extensive knowledge of management and operations of large public Director of Best Buy Co., Inc. since June 2013 (retiring June 2016). companies, including experience implementing customer focused Director of General Mills, Inc. since 2007. strategies.
+He also has over 19 years of experience as a member of a public company board of directors.
 Director of Carlson Companies, a private company, since 2009.

-Frank M. Clark, Jr., 70 Director since 2002

-Chairman and Chief Executive Officer - ComEd (energy services company and subsidiary of Exelon Corporation) from November 2005 to February 2012; President - ComEd from 2001 to November 2005.

-Executive Vice President and Chief of Staff - Exelon Corporation (public utility holding company) from 2004 to 2005; Senior Vice President - Exelon Corporation from 2001 to 2004.
+Frank M. Clark, Jr., 70 Director since 2002 Chairman and Chief Executive Officer - ComEd (energy services company and subsidiary of Exelon Corporation) from November 2005 to February 2012; President - ComEd from 2001 to November 2005.
+Mr. Clark served in executive positions at a large public utility company for over a decade, providing him with extensive experience and knowledge of large company management, operations and business critical functions.
+He also brings over 13 years of experience as a member Executive Vice President and Chief of Staff - Exelon Corporation (public utility holding company) from 2004 to 2005; Senior Vice President - Exelon Corporation from 2001 to 2004. of a public company board of directors.
 Director of Aetna, Inc. since 2006.